graphql-python/graphene-django/docs/introspection.rst

 The ``--indent`` option can be used to specify the number of indentation spaces to be used in the output.
 Defaults to `None` which displays all data on a single line.

+The ``--watch`` option can be used to run ``./manage.py graphql_schema`` in watch mode, where it will automatically output a new schema every time there are file changes in your project

 To simplify the command to ``./manage.py graphql_schema``, you can specify the parameters in your settings.py: